Goat Protection

 I still did not feel satisfied and finally decided to keep and protect at least some goats (who are also known as “the poor man’s cow”), not just as pets but as integral helpers at my farm.
 My commitment is to give them optimal housing, food, company and care and in return, I accept their valuable milk, manure and occasionally their help with the unending weeding work here.

-I hope that their existence here will inspire at least some of the hundreds of visitors who tour my farm every year and even more who visit my farm in cyber space.
+I hope that their existence here will inspire at least some of the hundreds of visitors who tour my farm every year and even more who visit in cyber space.

 I hope you enjoy the pictures.
-The first three goats who arrived here at Govardhan Gardens were Ambali (Sanskrit for “motherly”, “sensitive”, “compassionate”), Leela (“playful”) and Kumari (“young girl”).
-The next additions to the family were a young, lively kid named Mohini ("bewildering beauty") and a strong breeding buck, Manu ("wise").
+The current goats residing at Govardhan Gardens are Sundari (Sanskrit for "beautiful"), Kumari (“young girl”), Mohini ("bewildering beauty") and a high quality Alpine breeding buck, Mohan ("enchanter", "attractive").

-I will continue to post pictures and general goat information for the Tropics.
+I will continue to post pictures and general goat information for the tropics.
 If you would like to adopt or sponsor a goat, you can contact me at any time.
-If you would like any of the future goat kids, they will be available towards the end of 2010.
+If you would like any of the future goat kids, the next ones will be available by mid March of 2015 ( Goat Kids Page ).
 If you have questions about ethical and sustainable goat keeping in the tropics, please feel free to write to me.

 2) Kumari (La Mancha breed, primarily recognized by their small ears)

-3) Leela (Alpine breed, recognized by their upright ears and colors)
+3) Sundari (Alpine breed, recognized by their upright ears and colors)

-4) Mohini (A beautiful cross between Saanen and a brown Alpine)
+4) Mohini (A beautiful cross between a Saanen and a brown Alpine)

 Creative Commons License